DEFRA/fws-api/docs/local-development/common/running-and-debugging-lambda-functions.md

 ## Re-enabling Debug Functionality

-Uncomment the **LAMBDA_DOCKER_FLAGS** environment variable in [the dev container environment variable file](../.devcontainer/.env) and replace the containerised development environment as described above.
+Uncomment the **LAMBDA_DOCKER_FLAGS** environment variable in [the Docker environment variable file](../../../docker/.env) and replace the containerised development environment as described above.

 ## Preparing To Debug An AWS Lambda Function

+### Visual Studio Code

 Run the Visual Studio Code **Attach to Remote Node.js (fws-api)** debug configuration **before** AWS Lambda function invocation.
 This waits for the standard Node.js debug port to be made available by a Docker container running an AWS Lambda function before attempting to attach the debugger.
 Please consult the [LocalStack Lambda debugging documentation](https://hashnode.localstack.cloud/debugging-nodejs-lambda-functions-locally-using-localstack) for further details.

+### Other Software

+Please consult appropriate documentation.

 ## Invoking An AWS Lambda Function